Joccob/Random-LocalizationFiles-1.7.10/README.md

 #### Requirement

 Of course you are allowed to update all the localization files and I will always appreciate that.
 But there are some basic requirements.

-      1. The translation should be accurate...well, at least be correct.
+    1.The translation should be accurate...well, at least be correct.

-      2. The translation should be neat and ordered.
+    2.The translation should be neat and ordered.

 If you have any questions, feel free to ask me.